 The Endangered Language Alliance (ELA) is an independent non-profit based in New York City and the only organization in the world focused on the immense linguistic diversity of urban areas.
 Many of the New York area’s estimated 800 languages are highly endangered; for many, New York is a major center.
 ELA documents and describes underdescribed and endangered languages, educating a larger public and collaborating with communities.

 New York City may be the most linguistically diverse place in the world, but that diversity began with Lunaape (also called Lenape or Delaware), a Native American language of the Algonquian family.
-Today, Lunaape is still spoken, and is actively &hel...READ MORE
+Today, Lunaape is being revitalized in communities i...READ MORE

 We’re excited to announce that we’re partnering with Google Cultural Institute to launch online exhibits of some of our projects.
 Through this new platform, we can bring even more photos, videos, audio, and information to you in...READ MORE